2012 Theme: "The Doctrine of Election"

 Presenter: Rev. Kent Moorlach is the teaching elder at Communion Presbyterian Church (ARP) in Irvine, Ca. He is a graduate of Talbot School of Theology and San Francisco Theological Seminary.
 Rev. Moorlach is a life long resident of Orange County and is married to Stephanie; they have three children.

-7:10 to 8:00 -- First Main Session -- "Election and Intra-Trinitarian Love: Why Reformed Theology is the True 'Relational Theology'"
+-- First Main Session -- "Election and Intra-Trinitarian Love: Why Reformed Theology is the True 'Relational Theology'"

 Synopsis: When it comes to the doctrine of election, are we forced to side with the 'power-God' of Calvinism or the 'love-God' of non-Calvinism?
 This false dichotomy has so pervaded today's church that many non-Calvinist scholars have re-named their position "relational theism."
 Dr. Williams builds a case that the God of John's gospel is not powerful at the expense of His love, or loving at the expense of His power.
 Rather, the efficacy of God's power in electing sinners flows directly from the intimacy of His love as passionately enjoyed within the Trinity.
 The elect are living, breathing 'love-gifts' exchanged between the Father and the Son as expressions of their infinite and unfrustratable love for one another.
 William's Trinitarian analysis of election not only demonstrates that Reformed theology is the true "relational theism," but also offers practical pastoral insights on how this doctrine can help our churches reflect God's love more compellingly in OC and beyond.